LiON: Learning Point-wise Abstaining Penalty for LiDAR Outlier DetectioN Using Diverse Synthetic Data: Experiments

+We use Cylinder3D \citep{zhu2021cylindrical} as the baseline segmentation model to ensure a fair comparison.
+The computational cost remains low with the addition of an outlier detection head, achieving 7 fps on a single NVIDIA 3090 GPU.

-\textbf{Quantitative comparison:} As illustrated in \cref{tbl:comparison_to_sota}, our method achieves a new SOTA in anomalous class segmentation for SemanticKITTI and NuScenes, surpassing the previous SOTA by a significant margin.
-Specifically, our method achieves an AUPR of 44.68 and an AUROC of 92.69, which exceeded the previous SOTA scores of 8.58 and 7.09 in SemanticKITTI.
-Moreover, our method achieves an AUPR of 31.58 and an AUROC of 95.24 in NuScenes, which exceeded the previous SOTA scores of 10.38 and 10.74, respectively.
-However, our method exhibits a degradation of 0.24 in the inlier classification performance, which is lower than the previous method APF \cite{li2023open}.
-Nonetheless, we believe that this degradation is trivial compared to the substantial improvement we have achieved in the outlier classification.
+\textbf{Quantitative comparison:} As illustrated in \cref{tbl:comparison_to_sota}, our method achieves a new SOTA in outlier class segmentation for SemanticKITTI and NuScenes, surpassing the previous SOTA by a significant margin.
+Specifically, our method achieves an AUPR of 44.68 and an AUROC of 92.69, which exceeds the previous SOTA scores by 8.58 and 7.09 in SemanticKITTI.
+Moreover, our method achieves an AUPR of 31.58 and an AUROC of 95.24 in NuScenes, which exceeds the previous SOTA scores by 10.38 and 10.74, respectively.

-\textbf{Quatitative comparison:} Consistent with our quantitative results, the qualitative results, as shown in \cref{fig:quatitative_merged}, demonstrate higher response values in real outlier areas compared to REAL.
-These findings provide further evidence of the superiority of our point-wise abstaining penalty training paradigm.
-Since the code for APF is still unavailable, we could not compare our method with it.
+\textbf{Qualitative comparison:} Qualitative results, as illustrated in \cref{fig:quatitative_merged}, demonstrate that our method not only locates the outliers more accurately but also does so with greater confidence compared to REAL.
+Furthermore, in NuScenes (\cref{fig:quatitative_merged}-right ), our method accurately identifies the `ego-car' as outliers, although this category is not incorporated into the training and evaluation phases.
+These findings provide further evidence of the superiority of our method.

-\textbf{Risk-Coverage curve comparison:} As shown in \cref{fig:risk-coverage-curve-sota-comparison}-(a), our method achieves a lower risk than REAL when full coverage is applied.
-With decreasing coverage, both our method and REAL show reduced risk.

-\textbf{Why our method achieve a higher risk compared to REAL when coverage is below 90? (purple dotted line)}

-There are several reasons behind this phenomenon.
-Firstly, the threshold for coverage below 90 is close to 0, as shown in \cref{fig:risk-coverage-curve-sota-comparison}-(d).
-This indicates that our method is confident about all the remaining samples, making it challenging to reject any samples.
-In such cases, there is a high probability of rejecting true positive samples, which adversely affects the performance.
-Secondly, as illustrated in \cref{fig:risk-coverage-curve-sota-comparison}-(b) and -(c), the AUPR is 3.711, while the AUROC is approximately 80.
-These results suggest a significant imbalance between true negative and true positive samples, with the latter often being hard samples with low $\mathbf{p^o}$.
-This imbalance leads to worse risk as the coverage becomes lower than 90.
+\textbf{Comparison between LiON and the previous SOTA (APF) from another perspective:} In addition to better quantitative results, LiON is easier to implement and requires less computational cost compared to APF.
+LiON can be implemented by simply adding an extra classifier to an arbitrary LiDAR-based segmentation network and training the network in a single stage using our novel learning paradigm and two different outlier synthesis pipelines.
+In contrast, APF requires not only an arbitrary segmentation network but also several learnable prototypes, a prototypical constraint module, a generator, a discriminator, and an adversarial mapper, which significantly increase computational costs.
+Further, APF relies on a two-stage training process, complicating the reproducibility of its results.